 - Shake the shampoo well.
 Apply just enough shampoo to make your hair, scalp, and the small hairs on the back of your neck wet.
 If you have pubic lice, apply the shampoo to the hair in your pubic area and the skin underneath.
 You might not need all of the shampoo in the bottle.

-- Close the lindane bottle tightly and throw it away in a trash can that is out of the reach of children.
+- Close the lindane bottle tightly and dispose of it safely, so that it is out of the reach of children.
 Do not save leftover shampoo to use later.

 - Leave the lindane shampoo on your hair for exactly 4 minutes.
 Keep track of the time with a watch or clock.
 If you leave the lotion on for longer than 4 minutes, it will not kill any more lice, but it may cause seizures or other serious side effects.
 Keep your hair uncovered during this time.